The Castle of Return and No Return: Summary

 Next, Floreta consults with a fortune-teller from Fageca, who predicts that, if the queen bathes in the tears of birds she will restore her youth.
-Floreta tells the Queen that Teresa can fulfill an large jar with birds' tears, and Tomanina sends Teresa to the middle of the forest to do it for her.
+Floreta tells the Queen that Teresa can fill a large jar with birds' tears, and Tomanina sends Teresa to the middle of the forest to do it for her.
 Bernat visits Teresa again and gives her a small bell ("cascavell", in the original) to summon the birds to cry on the jar.
 Tomanina spies the exchange, and decides to send Teresa to her sister, Argelagaina, and to get two boxes from her, La Caixeta d’Entorn i Entorn and La Caixeta de les Caterinetes.

 Teresa fears for the dangerous road leading there, when Bernat appears to her and bids her talk to him three times.
 Still dismissing his pleas, Bernat advises her how to proceed: pluck an apple from an apple tree, otherwise a branch will fall and kill her; before crossing the first river, get ten jars of wine from a nearby cave and draw the mosquitoes to the beverage, otherwise the bugs will bite her; before crossing the second river, get ten bowls of milk from a cave and give it to a snake in the river; gives her a basket to feed two bulls with hay, for the grass they eat is bitter; reach a bakery and give the baker cleaning an oven a rag to help them; reach the creaking castle doors, remove two wedges from a well and place them in front of the doors; meet Argelagaina and ask for the box of Caterinetes, not the box of Entorn i no Entorn.

 Teresa does as instructed and meets the beautiful, but wicked queen Argelagaina.
 The monarch questions the girl the reason for her visit and Teresa explains Queen Tomanina asked for the boxes.
 Argelagaina delivers the box of "Caterinetes", which Teresa gets and leaves the castle.
 Before she leaves, she tells Argelagaina she duped the queen.
 For this, the monarch commands her servants to stop her, but they allow Teresa to pass unharmed.
 On the way back, Teresa becomes curious to learn what lies in the box and opens it: out comes a horde of little musicians playing instruments.
 Bernat appears to her and bids her talk to him, but she remains silent.
 Still, the prince warns Teresa to use a magic flute to summon everyone back to the box and bring it to his wedding to princess Aiguamar, which is to take place at midnight.
 Teresa does as instructed, returns everyone back into the box and brings it to Tomanina.